Glass Block Installation

 - Wood shims hold new pre-made glass block window in place

 - opens in a new windowCLICK HERE to Get Tim's FREE & FUNNY Newsletter!

 Glass block windows are a fun project to tackle.
 Minimal tools are needed.
-If all goes well even a "newbie" DIY'r can install four glass-block windows in a day.
+If all goes well even a "newbie" DIY'r can install four pre-fabricated glass-block windows in a day.
 Here is what I have learned over the years about installing these neat windows.

 If you're in doubt, take a photo of different windows.
 You will need to show these to the company that will make your glass block panels.
 Check your measurements.

 Go to the fabricator and ask if everything is in order.
 Show him/her using your photos and drawings where the measurements were taken.
 Getting the right size is the most critical aspect of the ENTIRE job.
 Let's take our time and do this right.

 Free & Fast BIDS